Genez-io/deployapps-landing-page/content/posts/why_backend_to_frontend_communication_matters.md

 > Using their SDK, I was able to deploy complex functionalities with an ease that I hadn't experienced before.
 The integration process is so streamlined and user-friendly that even those with a basic understanding of JavaScript can navigate it with confidence. - Daniel M, CEO @ DeFiBuilder

-> I used the genezio platform for building and deploying my app - I built a node.js module on top of Huawei’s FusionSolar website as their official API does not allow for real-time data, and used Tesla’s unofficial API to change the charging amps in real time.
-The genezio platform was easy to work with and the fact that I could build and host it (for now it’s free) in such a short time says quite a lot about them. - Bogdan Ripa.
+> I used the DeployApps platform for building and deploying my app - I built a node.js module on top of Huawei’s FusionSolar website as their official API does not allow for real-time data, and used Tesla’s unofficial API to change the charging amps in real time.
+The DeployApps platform was easy to work with and the fact that I could build and host it (for now it’s free) in such a short time says quite a lot about them. - Bogdan Ripa.
 SVP @UiPath

 > It was a pleasant and frictionless experience: from my TypeScript code to the cloud in less than 3 minutes (including creating an account, installing the CLI, and logging in with the CLI). - Laurentiu Ciobanu, CTO @Sessions